henrye07/programming-notes/Stadistics/Basic Stadistics.md

 Calculate how many is the desviation between the real mean and current mean(Suppuest)

 # Mean Square Error (MSE)
-It's the mean of the square difference between the true value and the predict value for the regression model
+It's the mean of the square difference between the true value and the predict value for the regression model.

 Penalty the small error values that drive to over estimate the how many bad is the model